 Does Deactivating Facebook Completely Remove My Profile?

 Facebook Deactivation should result in the disappearance of your profile.
-However, some deactivated users say that upon re-authentication, they receive a large number of pending friend requests.
+However, some deactivated users say that upon re-, they receive a large number of pending friend requests.
 This implies that their names and connections are still searchable.
 Complete details should not be viewable, depending on your privacy settings.

 How do you ensure that your deactivated Facebook profile is completely deleted?
 Conduct a straightforward search, either through a friend’s profile or through Google.
 The former is the preferable alternative; otherwise, it may take considerable time searching results for people with the same name as you.
 This should indicate whether or not people can still locate you after canceling your account.